LoopScheduler/LoopScheduler/README.md

 # Get started

-Here are some examples to get an idea of how to used LoopScheduler.
+Here are some examples to get an idea of how to use LoopScheduler.

 ## Include